How can I tell when my documents expire?

 If you apply for a Post-Graduation Work Permit, the expiry date will depend on the length of your program of studies.

 If your spouse obtains an Open Work Permit (OWP) based on your Study Permit, their OWP will expire at the same time as your Study Permit.

 Entry Visa (TRV)

-Your Entry Visa (or TRV) is usually issued for the same duration as your Study Permit.
+Your Visitor Visa (or TRV) is usually issued for the same duration as your Study Permit.

 If you get a new passport while your TRV is still valid, the TRV in your old passport remains valid - you will simply have to travel with both passports.